includable/serverless-middleware/README.md

 Simply install the serverless plugin, no other changes to your code necessary.
 The middleware will automatically prevent code execution on warmup requests.

+### OpenTelemetry span enrichment

+If an active OpenTelemetry span is detected, event and response properties will automatically be added.

 <br /><br />